OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 open("\| os command here")
 ```

 While the power of these commands is quite useful, extreme care should be taken when using them in a Rails based application.
 Usually, its just a bad idea.
-If need be, a allow list of possible values should be used and any input should be validated as thoroughly as possible.
+If need be, a whitelist of possible values should be used and any input should be validated as thoroughly as possible.

 The guides from [Rails](https://guides.rubyonrails.org/security.html#command-line-injection) and [OWASP](https://owasp.org/www-community/attacks/Command_Injection) contain further information on command injection.